 Then a series of synchronistic and tortuously painful relationship challenges with a Soul Mate and the love of my life, who sadly later committed suicide, guided me to become a Life Coach and Hypnotherapist.
 In the school of hard knocks my wisdom and skills developed, as did my passion for helping others change their lives.
-Having dragged myself out of the pity pit at the bottom of the pond, I became focused on helping others to do the same.
-Working one on one with clients, I developed my latent empathic abilities, inherited from a long line of very gutsy, strong women.
+Having dragged myself out of the pity pit at the bottom of the pond, I became focused on helping others do the same.
+Working one on one with clients, I developed my latent intuitive abilities, inherited from a long line of very gutsy, strong women.
 My mother and her sisters were psychic, they had premonitions, precognitive dreams, saw dead people and 'just knew' things.
 None of them gave psychic readings or earned money from their skills but I've no doubt they could have.
 I thought this skill had passed me by until I began to baffle my clients by knowing things about them they hadn't yet revealed to me.
 I began to get a tapping in my right ear when I was meditating and asking for answers and then an energy coming into the right side of my head and shoulders.
-The proof was the wonderfully wise information that came through me about my clients from who knows where!
-Eventually I began to consciously tune into what I like to call Infinite Intelligence and I am able to use this knowing in my work.
+The proof was the wonderfully wise information that came through me about my clients.
+Eventually I began to consciously tune into what I like to call Infinite Intelligence and my Guide Goddess Ma'at and I am able to use this knowing in my work.

 Clients started reporting almost miraculous feelings of relief and healing from our sessions together.
-Often I would only be talking with clients and they would experience a new way of seeing themselves and their challenges that had been absent from their sessions with previous counsellors and psychologists.
-I am a humble person and like a lot of Aussies don't like to big note myself so this kind of response from my clients was as big a shock to me as it was to them and an experience I have always felt uncomfortable repeating.
+Often I would only be talking with clients and they would experience a new way of seeing themselves and their challenges that had been absent from their sessions with previous talk therapists.
+I am a humble person and like a lot of Aussies don't like to big note myself so this kind of response from my clients was as big a shock to me as it was to them and an experience I have always felt uncomfortable talking about.
 But if you're good at doing something, if you have a special gift, it comes with a duty and destiny to use it for the highest good.
 And apart from that, I am compelled in a way I also find difficult to explain, to do what I do.